Gardenhouse

 Let’s install some regular desktop utilities:

-File profiles/simple_desktop/packages Package list
+File garden/profiles/simple_desktop/packages Package list

 # Some terminal goodies